 - Area restrictions Before entering an area where signs are posted prohibiting persons with an implanted cardiac device, such as a pacemaker or ICD, consult with your doctor. - Symptoms of EMI If you become dizzy or feel rapid or irregular heartbeats while using an electrical item, release whatever you are touching or move away from the item.
 The cardiac device should immediately return to normal operation.
 If symptoms do not improve when you move away from the item, consult with your doctor.
-If you have an ICD and you receive a therapy shock while using an electrical item, release the item or move away from it, then consult with your doctor.

-- Proper grounding of electrical items To avoid interference from electrical current that may leak from improperly grounded electrical items and pass through the body, observe the following precautions: - Make sure that all electrical items are properly wired and grounded. - Make sure that electrical supply lines for swimming pools and hot tubs are properly installed and grounded according to local and national electrical code requirements.
+If you have an ICD and you receive a therapy shock while using an electrical item, release the item or move away from it, then consult with your doctor. - Proper grounding of electrical items To avoid interference from electrical current that may leak from improperly grounded electrical items and pass through the body, observe the following precautions: - Make sure that all electrical items are properly wired and grounded. - Make sure that electrical supply lines for swimming pools and hot tubs are properly installed and grounded according to local and national electrical code requirements.

 Wireless communication devices - Wireless communication devices include transmitters that can affect cardiac devices.
 When using wireless communication devices, keep them at least 15 cm (6 in) away from your cardiac device.
-Do not carry the wireless communication device in a pocket over the device or in a shoulder bag near the device.

 The following items are examples of such devices:

-- Handheld cellular, mobile, smartphones, or cordless telephones (wireless telephones); - Wireless-enabled devices and accessories such as laptop or tablet computers, keyboards; network routers; MP3 players; eReaders; gaming consoles; televisions and remote controls; DVD/DVR players; wearable fitness monitors; smart watches; headsets, headphones, and earbuds - Remote kevless entry and remote car starter devices - Remote controller of radio-controlled toys - Two-way walkie-talkies (less than 3 watts)
+- Handheld cellular, mobile, or cordless telephones (wireless telephones); two-way pagers; personal digital assistants (PDAs); smartphones; and mobile email devices - Wireless-enabled devices such as laptop, notebook, or tablet computers; network routers; MP3 players; e-readers; gaming consoles; televisions; DVD players; and headsets - Remote keyless entry and remote car starter devices